Resident Research

 Research Training

 Research training is supported by several NIH training grants.
-In particular, one long-standing training grant from the National Institute of Deafness and Communication Disorders at the NIH supports each resident to conduct mentored research full-time, for a total of 1.3 or 2.3 years, depending upon the research track they choose.
+In particular, the R25 Research Education Grant (which followed our long-standing T32 training grant) from the National Institute of Deafness and Communication Disorders at the NIH supports each resident to conduct mentored research for one year during.

 Resident trainees select and conduct research projects based on their interests.
 Projects can reside within established areas of research in the Department, described above, or they can address new avenues of inquiry via collaborations with mentors outside of the Department.